nh91/NCLTEE/README.md

-# Natural Community Long-Term Evolution Experiment (NCLTEE)
+# Natural Community Long-Term Evolution Experiment (NCLTEE).

  ##### Data and scripts to reproduce results from the publication
 Henriksen, N.N.S.E., Schostag, M.D., Balder, S.R. et al. 'The ability of <i> Phaeobacter inhibens </i> to produce tropodithietic acid influences the community dynamics of a microalgal microbiome.'
 ISME COMMUN.
 2, 109 (2022).